HeveraletLaidCenx/inochi2d-docs/docs/source/spec/payload/blending.rst

 ========

 | Inochi2D allows for porter-duff blending modes to be applied to Part nodes and Composite nodes, these blending nodes affect how colors are mixed on compositing with the screen.
-| Additionally the special blending modes "Clip to Lower" and "Slice from Lower" are supported to provide a nicer looking but less flexible form of masking.
+| Additionally, the special blending modes "Clip to Lower" and "Slice from Lower" are supported to provide a nicer looking but less flexible form of masking.

 |
 |